-Course Title & Credits Credit distribution of the course Eligibility Pre- Code Lecture Tutorial Practical/ criteria requisite of Practice the course (if any) Basics in Food and Nutrition 4 3 0 1 Class XII Pass NIL
+Course Title & Code Credits Credit distribution of the course Lecture Tutorial Practical/ Practice Eligibility criteria Pre- requisite of the course riactice (if any) Basics in Food and Nutrition 4 3 0 1 Class XII Pass NIL

 - 1. To familiarize students with the relationship between food, nutrition, nutrients and health - 2.
 To describe the functions, sources, deficiencies and excess of various nutrients - 3.
 To make students understand the principles and methods of conserving and enhancing nutrients during cooking food - 4.
 Prepare dishes using basic principles of food science and nutrition.